jordyorel/Orus-lang-Stack-based-VM/docs/MODULE_IMPORT_REDESIGN.md

 ## 4. Migration Strategy

-1. Provide a temporary compatibility warning when the parser encounters `::` to guide users toward the new syntax.
+1. The parser now emits a compatibility warning when it encounters `::` to guide users toward the new `.` syntax.
-2. After a deprecation period, remove support for `::` entirely.
+2. After a deprecation period, support for `::` will be removed entirely.

 ## 5. Testing